 Consult a Registered Dietitian if you have concerns.
-There is also excellent information in this

 Many forms of children’s entertainment centre around animal exploitation, teaching them to accept injustice and discrimination on the basis of species categorisation.
 Other animals are greatly harmed when they are incarcerated in zoos, petting farms, and aqua parks.
 Animals forced to perform in circuses and other forms of ‘entertainment’ can only do so under severe duress and abuse.
 Children’s literature can also foster inaccurate notions of difference, instilling in them, at an impressionable age, the notion that non-humans matter less.